janewsome63/BeyondEarth-Orbita/README.md

 * Removal of all orbit dimensions besides "earth_orbit" which is renamed to "orbit". [✓]
 * Addition of asteroid belt, asteroids are made of deepslate and can contain all overworld ores except coal. [✓]
 * Players falling from orbit enter at Y700 instead of Y450. [✓]
+* Entities above Y590 will take oxygen damage if not wearing a suit. [✓]
 * Item gravity significantly reduced in orbit dimensions.
 [P]

 # Original Credits #